Ururu221/Real-Time-Quiz-Hub/README.md

 **ASP .NET Core + SignalR quiz with live leaderboard**

 A lightweight quiz application showcasing real-time updates, in-memory session management, and a responsive Bootstrap UI.
-Perfect for learning SignalR, building live features without a database, and demonstrating modern .NET skills in a concise codebase.
+Perfect for learning SignalR, building live features with a database, and demonstrating modern .NET skills in a concise codebase.

 ---